-The web's best typography tutorials - all gathered together in one place.
+The web's best typography tutorials, all in one place.
 Bookmark this amazing resource now!

 Whatever your discipline, typography is an essential part of design, and you can never stop learning about it or improving your typography skills.
 To help you out, we've gathered together the most amazing typography tutorials from around the web.

-Learn how to design a headline typeface, create isometric 3D lettering, smelt your favourite font and much more.
+Learn how to design a headline typeface, create isometric 3D lettering, smelt your favourite free fonts and much more.
 You're bound to find something that can help you raise your type skills to the next level...

 Refresh the basics